Cleft Lip & Cleft Palate Deformity

 - Bony notch of the hard palate

-The incidence is between 1:1200 and 1:6000 births per year.
+The incidence of a submucous cleft palate is between 1:1200 and 1:6000 births per year.
 Approximately 10% of patients do not have a normally functioning palate due to the submucous cleft, leading to what is called velopharyngeal insufficiency.
 This is due to three things: a short palate, poor muscle control, and easily tired muscle or fatigue.
 Recurrent ear infections with otitis media (inflammation of the middle ear) can cause hearing loss in children with a submucous cleft palate.

 There is no reason to operate on an infant solely because of the submucous cleft palate.
 The symptoms of poor speech and VPI are clear indications for surgical intervention when a submucous cleft is identified in a child.
 Usually a child is evaluated when a proper speech test can be performed at the ages four to six years old.
 A proper speech evaluation with a hearing test and videonasoendoscopy/videofluoroscopy should be performed to determine if surgical intervention is needed.
 Some infants with severe feeding issues may need to be carefully evaluated to determine the function of the soft palate and can lead to earlier surgical intervention.